jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_visualize.md

 The function first checks if the ground truth values are not a numpy array and if so, it translates the raw values to encoded values using the feature metadata.

-Next, it sets the value of `k` to `top_k` and applies a label limit if specified.
+Next, it sets the value of `k` to `top_k` and applies a limit to the ground truth values if `labels_limit` is greater than 0.

 Then, it calculates the hits@k metric for each model by sorting the probabilities and counting the number of correct predictions among the top k predictions.

 Finally, it calls a visualization utility function to create the line plot comparing the hits@k metric for each model.

-The resulting plot can be saved to a file or displayed in a window, depending on the value of `output_directory`.
+The resulting plot can be saved to a file if `output_directory` is specified, otherwise it will be displayed in a window.

 The function does not return any value.